Benefits of moderate hypercapnia for the brain. Obstructive sleep apnea and depression (literature review). Pathogenesis of hypercapnia and hypoxemia

 In children, respiratory failure due to carbon dioxide poisoning develops faster and is more severe than in adults.

-The specificity of the course and consequences of hypercapnia in childhood are associated with the anatomy and functionality of the respiratory system:
+The specifics of the course and consequences of hypercapnia in childhood are associated with the anatomy and functionality of the respiratory system:

-• narrow airways (cause a violation of their patency even with a slight edema or accumulation of mucus);
+• narrow airways (cause disruption of their patency even with slight swelling or accumulation of mucus);

-• rapid reaction of the tissues of the respiratory tract to irritants (edema, spasm, increased secretion);
+• rapid reaction of respiratory tract tissues to irritants (swelling, spasm, increased secretion);

 • weakness of the respiratory muscles in children;

-• anatomical features - the abduction of the ribs from the sternum at almost a right angle reduces the depth of inspiration.
+• anatomical features - abduction of the ribs from the sternum almost at a right angle reduces the depth of inspiration.

-In the body of a child, a strong excess of carbon dioxide causes a slowdown in metabolic processes, degenerative and irreversible changes against the background of oxygen starvation of the tissues of the heart, liver, brain, and kidneys.
+In a child’s body, a strong excess of carbon dioxide causes a slowdown in metabolic processes, dystrophic and irreversible changes against the background of oxygen starvation of the tissues of the heart, liver, brain, and kidneys.

-The increased content of carbon dioxide in the blood of a pregnant woman is a dangerous condition for both the mother and the child.
+An increased level of carbon dioxide in the blood of a pregnant woman is a dangerous condition for both mother and child.
 Features that aggravate or provoke the development of hypercapnia:

-• during the bearing of the baby, the need for oxygen in a woman increases by about 18–22%;
+• while carrying a baby, a woman’s need for oxygen increases by approximately 18–22%;

-• as a result of the growth of the uterus, the abdominal type of breathing is replaced by the chest, in which the abdominal muscles, as auxiliary, are excluded from participation in breathing, which leads to incomplete expiration and accumulation of carbon dioxide in the lungs;
+• as a result of the growth of the uterus, the abdominal type of breathing is replaced by the thoracic one, in which the abdominal muscles, as auxiliary ones, are excluded from participating in breathing, which leads to incomplete exhalation and the accumulation of carbon dioxide in the lungs;

-• the growing uterus puts pressure on the liver, stomach, raises the diaphragm, reducing the respiratory volume of the lungs and making it impossible to deepen the breath with the help of its movement.
+• the growing uterus puts pressure on the liver, stomach, raises the diaphragm, reducing the tidal volume of the lungs and preventing the possibility of deepening the breath with the help of its movement.

 All these changes contribute to the rapid development of respiratory acidosis even with minor disorders in the respiratory system.